benthomsen/sim-vfa/README.md

 The use of this simulation package requires the Control System Toolbox and Simulink Control Design

 ## References
-"*Adaptive Output-Feedback Control for a Class of Multi-Input Multi-Output Plants with Arbitrary Relative Degree*"
+"*Adaptive Control for a Class of Multi-Input Multi-Output Plants with Arbitrary Relative Degree*"

 "*Adaptive Output-Feedback Control and Applications to Very Flexible Aircraft*" (http://hdl.handle.net/1721.1/104223)